connorvhennen/Monopoly/README.md

 --------------------------------------------------------------------------------------------------------------
     Summary:

-    • Used iterators for playerMap, to retreive player objects my reference
+    • Used iterators for playerMap, to retreive player objects by reference

     • Used iterators to pass in a range for std::sort generic algorithm for card decks